soumil-saurya/Ola_Data_Analysis/README.md

 ```
 This counts the number of rides canceled by drivers due to personal or car-related reasons.

-Query 6.
+**Query 6**.
 Find the maximum and minimum driver ratings for Prime Sedan bookings:
 ```sql
 #6 FIND THE MAXIMUM AND MINIMUM DRIVER RATINGS FOR PRIME SEDAN BOOKINGS
 CREATE VIEW MAX_MIN_DRIVER_RATING_PRIME_SEDAN AS